-YOU CANNOT SERVE GOD AND WEALTH
+GOD AND WEALTH

-A sermon by Dean Scotty McLennan University Public Worship Stanford Memorial Church September 19, 2004
+A sermon by Dean Scotty McLennan University Public Worship Stanford Memorial Church September 22, 2013

-"You cannot serve God and wealth."i Strong words here at one of the wealthiest universities in the world, in the heart of the Silicon Valley.
+"You cannot serve God and wealth."
+Strong words here at one of the wealthiest universities in the world, in the heart of the Silicon Valley.
 This morning's gospel lesson from the sixteenth chapter of book of Lukeii follows a lot of condemnatory words by Jesus earlier in the book, like: "Woe to you who are rich...Woe to you who are full now, for you will be hungry."
 (6:24,25) "You fool[s]...who store up treasures for [your]selves but are not rich for God."
-(12:20,21) "Sell what you have, and give alms."
+(12:20,21) "Sell your possessions, and give alms."
 (12:33) Later Luke will report Jesus saying that "It is easier for a camel to go through the eye of a needle than for someone who is rich to enter the kingdom of God."
 (18:25)

-What does this mean for Stanford and its students?
-After all, the institution was established, according to its Founding Grant, as "a university of the highest grade [with]...its object [being] to qualify its students for personal success."
-Many have come here with a rags to riches dream, or at least what in Fitzgerald's Great Gatsby is called "a heightened sensitivity to the promises of life."iii Does that mean that they should not try to store up treasures for themselves here on earth^{iv} for fear of God's eternal disfavor?
+What does this mean for Stanford and its students, new and old, especially the day before classes begin for a fresh academic year?
+After all, this institution was established, according to its Founding Grant, as "a university of the highest grade [with]...its object [being] to qualify its students for personal success."
+Many have come here with a rags-to-riches dream, or at least what in Fitzgerald's Great Gatsby is called "a heightened sensitivity to the promises of life."
+Does that mean that they should not try to store up treasures for themselves here on earth for fear of God's eternal disfavor?

-I've had the privilege to explore this kind of question, along with many other questions, over the last two weeks with a class of fourteen Stanford students and two graduate assistants in what is called "Sophomore College."
-This program is now in its tenth year, and it brings together some three hundred Stanford sophomores with a couple dozen faculty members for an intense two and a half week experience in one class, meeting every day with their faculty member and the two course assistants -- taking field trips, going to film screenings and experiencing other course-related activities together.^v My course is rather presumptuously entitled "The Meaning of Life: Moral and Spiritual Inquiry Through Literature."
-We study novels, short stories and plays like the Great Gatsby, Flannery O'Connor's Displaced Person, John Steinbeck's Of Mice and Men, and Arthur Miller's Death of a Salesman.
-All of these titles will be familiar to those of you who have been attending my July sermon series for the last two years.
+I've had the privilege to explore this kind of question, along with many other questions, going back to 2004, with Sophomore College classes in the Stanford September Studies program and in the Master of Liberal Arts program.
+My course has been rather presumptuously entitled "The Meaning of Life: Moral and Spiritual Inquiry Through Literature."
+We've studied novels, short stories and plays like The Great Gatsby, Flannery O'Connor's Displaced Person, John Steinbeck's Of Mice and Men, and Robert Bolt's A Man for All Seasons.

-On Tuesday night we were at the San Jose Repertory Theatre, attending a performance of George Bernard Shaw's Major Barbara.
-It's very well done, and it'll be there through October 3, so I encourage any of you who might be interested to get tickets and see it during the next two weeks.
-In the following day's class, one of my students asked what the Bible would say about the perspective of the millionaire capitalist character whose views seem to triumph at the end of the play.
+One of my favorites has been George Bernard Shaw's play, Major Barbara, which we saw performed live by the San Jose Repertory Theatre one year.
+During the following day's class, one of my students asked what the Bible would say about the perspective of the millionaire capitalist character whose views seem to triumph at the end of the play.
 I suggested the verse from this morning's lectionary: "You cannot serve God and wealth."
 Like a good Socratic teacher, I then threw the discussion back to the members of the class.
-I guess it's now my turn, standing alone in this pulpit, to try to fathom what Jesus may have meant by those words and how they might apply both to the play and to us sitting here today.
+But now it's my turn, standing alone in this pulpit, to try to fathom what Jesus may have meant by those words and how they might apply both to the play and to us sitting here today.